bnx-knowx/Metacrafers_EVM_Advance_Final_Assessment_code-/Module1/Readme.md

 On the 3rd terminal use `npx hardhat run --network localhost ./scripts/deploy.ts` to deploy your contract on the local blolkchain

 now on the 1st terminal use `npm run dev` to start the project

+### Usage Tutorial
+use this video to get a understand of how my app works